 Encourage downtime so they can relax

-According to Maggie Dent, boys’ constant activity can be stressful as the heightened cortisone levels, from being in the go-go-go state, can create serious problems with anxiety and later fear based mental health problems.
+According to Maggie Dent, boys’ constant activity can be stressful as the heightened cortisol levels, from being in the go-go-go state, can create serious problems with anxiety and later fear based mental health problems.
 Constant activity can also cause sleep deprivation as winding those bodies and busy heads down for sleep is not easy.
 That makes relaxation and downtime essential for boys.
 They become highly wired when they’re overloaded with activity meaning that they can easily act out rather than chill out when they are under stress.
 Put relaxation activity on their daily routine.

 Encourage them to let off steam in healthy ways